uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > Recommendation 6: The Commission recommends that each provincial and territorial government work with the Commission to develop public education campaigns to inform the general public about the history and impact of residential schools in their respective jurisdictions.

 At various times, the Commission met with provincial and territorial education ministers from across Canada.
-In July 2014, the Council of Ministers of Education, Canada (CMEC) gave us an update on the status of curriculum-development commitments across the country.[^108]
+In July 2014, the Council of Ministers of Education, Canada (=|CMEC=Council of Ministers of Education, Canada=) gave us an update on the status of curriculum-development commitments across the country.[^108]
 The Commission was encouraged to see that progress has been made.
 We note, however, that not all provinces and territories have yet made curriculum about residential schools mandatory, and not all courses cover the subject in depth.